Profiles: Creating Value for Kaiser Permanente Patients

 My top three: 1.
 With my wife, raising our first two children who are now in college.
 2. My decision in 1987 to accept an offer to attend a graduate internship program at UC Berkeley from Nigeria.
 I had no understanding of the US as a country and of what to expect.
 I left Nigeria with a strong faith in God and a determination to succeed, and 17 years later became an executive at Kaiser Permanente, the nations largest not-for-profit health plan and care provider.
 3. Meeting my wife and having enough sense to marry her 23 years ago.

-Why would you hire a student that studied healthcare at GGU?
+Why would you hire a student that studied health care at GGU?

-Golden Gates academic program incorporates professors that work in the industry, who bring their professional work experience to the classroom to teach students.
+Golden Gate University's academic program incorporates professors that work in the industry, and who bring their professional work experience to the classroom to teach students.
 Also, many GGU students combine field experience with their academic programs.
 The benefit of having professors with industry experience and getting ongoing work experience while in school is that it creates a competitive advantage that I (as an executive) look for in the ideal candidate to hire.

 Why do you like this field?